Skip to content

-A defined statutory share of every member purchase routes to mission — split between the AllGaia Foundation and the partner organisation, allocated by the partner's own governance, settled on-chain by statute.
+A defined statutory share of every partner-linked product purchase routes to mission — split between the AllGaia Foundation and the partner organisation, allocated by the partner's own governance, and recorded through the Factum Protocol in phases.

 The allocation